 This is a very large number and the campus should consider this carefully when crafting this or any agreements with similar sponsoring agencies (to make sure we get green power, efficient facilities, etc).

-These currently include Stanford, Cornell, Wisconsin-Madison (see www.sierraclub.org/coal/campus/)

 Peer institutions, including the University of Iowa, University of Wisconsin-Madison and Eastern Illinois University, already have the capability to burn biomass or have begun the process of building such a facility.